 Guess what?
 I created a brand new resource called interactive notebook trifold flashcards (INTF’s) to alleviate these problems and I’m giving out free samples in this blog post.
 This post shows examples in Spanish, but trifold flashcards are also available in French.
 Read more…

 Hop to Win! $100 and $20 TpT credit giveaway!

 Spanish teachers on TpT have teamed up to offer you a fun and fabulous giveaway

 as our way of saying THANK YOU to our followers!

 We have 2 thank you prizes for our followers:

 – $100 TpT gift card

 Cinco de Mayo is fast approaching.
 Are you ready to create a memorable Cinco experience for your Spanish students?
 What?
 You’re busy grading papers, writing final exams, and trying to figure out how to get that one tricky student, Pablo, to stop disrupting class?

-I’m so excited because I just started a monthly newsletter to share teaching tips and exclusive freebies to spice up your language classes.
+Who wants a free monthly newsletter with teaching tips and exclusive freebies to spice up your language classes.
 It looks like this: